Dear AWMI Leaders and Mentors,

 Welcome to 2018!
 For our new Chapter Presidents who may not be familiar with this message, I send out a Mentoring Note about once each month to share new ideas, provide some reminders throughout the year, and generally send bits of wisdom I’ve discovered or have picked up from others.
 If there’s a topic you would like addressed, please share with the group or contact me privately.

 If you are no longer the Chapter President, please forward this message on to your successor.
 As always, I encourage you to forward these Mentoring Notes to all of your board and/or committee members.
 And if your chapter’s updated roster has not yet been submitted, remind your Chapter Secretary that the task should be completed as quickly as possible.
 It is very important that up-to-date rosters are in place for all of our leadership for many reasons, and especially because our Association Directors and Officers Liability Insurance coverage is based on the rosters.

 I want to share with you an updated version of the “AWMI Summary” sheet (attached).
 This document gives a one-page snapshot of the association and is a great tool for membership recruitment or to provide general information about AWMI when approaching speakers for your meetings.

-And on the topic of getting/being organized……attached is an article I pulled from the Southwest magazine earlier this month.
+And on the topic of getting/being organized……attached is an article I pulled from the Southwest magazine.
 As if we needed proof of it, research shows that being organized and tidy can increase your attention span!